thismusicdude/openapi-enums/README.md

 # Experiments with TypeScript Generator

-The TypeScript generator apparently does not compile Case 4.
-It looks like its because of the `null` type, which the compiler cant compile into an enum.
+The TypeScript generator apparently does not generate Case 4 and the openapi-tools code generator throws an exception.
+It looks like its because of the `null` type, which the compiler can't compile into an TypeScript enum.

+Case 1 - 3 compiles beautiful without any troubles.
+But there is probably no default value set (at least I didn't see where it could potentially be set).
+This could be the reason, why the issue of the javascript generator does not apply to the TypeScript Code.

+## potential workaround
+* Compile into TypeScript.
+* then compile TypeScript code into JavaScript. <br>
+NOT TESTED YET.